How to Start a Business in California: Launch Your Venture - LaJolla.com

 Market Your Business

-Creating a comprehensive business plan is crucial whether you are learning how to start a small business in California or have designs on launching a large corporation.
+Creating a comprehensive business plan–like the one La Jolla native Joseph Aron formulated when he created his weekly kosher food delivery service–is crucial whether you are learning how to start a small business in California or have designs on launching a large corporation.
 A business plan acts as a roadmap, providing a clear direction and strategy for success.
 A well-structured plan includes:

 Executive Summary